itsjustlife/dimmi/ARKHIVE/Who/Individuals/Religious_Spiritual_Figures/Mother_Teresa_Saint_Humanitarian.md

-WHAT: Missionaries of Charity; WHEN: 20th Century; WHERE: India; WHY: Compassion
+WHAT: Missionaries of Charity
+WHEN: 20th Century
+WHERE: India
+WHY: Compassion